Conflict of Interest form for Iranian Journal of Aquatic Animal Health

 The full Latin specific name, including the authority with correct taxonomic disposition, should appear at least once for each species when first mentioned in the text or elsewhere, thus: Atlantic salmon, Salmo salar L., turbot, Scophthalmus maximus (L.), snakehead, Channa punctatus (Bloch), rainbow trout, Oncorhynchus mykiss (Walbaum), i.e. authorities bracketed depending on first description (for further information see American Fisheries Society Special Publication No 12, A List of Common and Scientific Names of Fishes from the United States and Canada or www.fishbase.com).

-The cover letter should disclose any potential sources of conflict of interest that Editors may consider relevant to their manuscript.
+- Cover letter: The cover letter should disclose any potential sources of conflict of interest that Editors may consider relevant to their manuscript.